Raquel Welch, 'Fantastic Voyage' star, has died at age 82 – KION546

 Other notable roles for Welch include the titular role in 1970’s “Myra Breckinridge,” in which she played a trans actress.

 In the 90s, Welch appeared in various sitcoms, including “Seinfeld,” where she played herself as a nod to the legendary diva she had become.
-Welch also appeared in “Spin City,” as well as “Evening Shade” and “Sabrina, the Teenage Witch.”
+Welch also appeared in “Spin City,” “Evening Shade” and “Sabrina, the Teenage Witch.”

 Welch’s iconic roles continued into the turn of the century.
 The Hollywood legend appeared in 2001’s “Legally Blonde” alongside Reese Witherspoon and portrayed Mrs. Windham Vandermark, ex-wife of the late Hayworth Windham, whose murder Witherspoon’s Elle Woods helps solve.